Argonity/sinatra-isave-app/wireframing.md

 # MVP

-- User can signup, log in, log out, create, edit, delete and view their own pockets
+- User can signup, log in, log out, create, edit, delete and view their own savings accounts

 # Stretch Goals

-- User can input amount into app and the funds will allocate a specified amount to each pocket (based on item priority set by user)
+- User can input amount into app and the funds will allocate a specified amount to each savings account (based on item priority set by user)
 - write tests